PPF account rules and NSC (Amendments 2017) for NRIs

 2. If a resident having PPF account or a National savings certificate, has become a Non-Resident, then he is allowed to continue with the respective account till the maturity.

-3. If the PPF account was in an extended status, means the investor has already extended his PPF account for 5 years, and later become the NRI, in this case also the investor is allowed to continue the PPF account.
+3. If the PPF account was in an extended status, and later become the NRI, in this case also the investor is allowed to continue the PPF account.
 But he will not be able to extend the account further for another block of 5 years.

 4. In both, the above cases NRI was permitted to make a regular contribution to the maximum limit and keep earning tax-free interest like resident investors.